johnnymast/redbox-tracker/README.md

 ## Prerequisites

-We don't require much, but these are the minimum requirements.
+We don't require much, but these are the minimum requirements for using Redbox-tracker.

 - Php 7.2
 - Laravel 6 or higher